by Catherine M. Haug, December 2007; updated April 2019, July 2022 (image, right, from Scientific Psychic (5))

 Another great source of Omega-6 fats that I eat regularly are walnuts, almonds, and pecans.
 I also use pine nuts in some recipes, but cooking them oxidizes the oils.

-Other excellent sources of Omega-6 fats are cold-pressed vegetable seed oils (but I don’t use them):*
+Other excellent sources of Omega-6 fats are cold-pressed vegetable seed oils (but I don’t use them unless they are Organic, Cold-pressed, and GMO-free):*

 - cold-pressed corn oil*